dubhater/D2VWitch/readme.rst

 Description
 ===========

-::

 D2V Witch indexes MPEG (1, 2) streams and writes D2V files.
 These can
 be used with the VapourSynth plugin d2vsource.

+The executable is both a console application and a graphical one.
+The graphical interface is shown if the command line parameters passed are all `recognised by Qt <http://doc.qt.io/qt-5/qapplication.html#QApplication>`_, or if there are no command line parameters.

+Due to technical reasons, D2V Witch will not look quite right in cmd.exe, but it's still pretty usable.

+In order to help with cutting and demuxing parts of the video, the graphical interface will use the VapourSynth plugin d2vsource to display the video, if VapourSynth and the plugin can be found.
+Cutting parts of the video can still be done even if they are not found.

+::

-    Usage: D2VWitch [options] input_file1 input_file2 ...
+    Usage: d2vwitch [options] input_file1 input_file2 ...

     Options:
         --help